-On March 10, 2016, the Company and the University of Chicago entered into a patent license agreement ("2016 University of Chicago Agreement, the University of Chicago granted the Company (i) an exclusive, royalty-bearing and sublicensable license under the Licensed Patents and (ii) a non-exclusive, royalty-bearing, sublicensable license to access the technical information to diligently develop and commercialize Licensed Products.
+On March 10, 2016, the Company and the University of Chicago entered into a patent license agreement ("2016 University of Chicago Agreement").
+Under the 2016 University of Chicago Agreement, the University of Chicago granted the Company (i) an exclusive, royalty-bearing and sublicensable license under the Licensed Patents and (ii) a non-exclusive, royalty-bearing, sublicensable license to access the technical information to diligently develop and commercialize Licensed Products.
 As consideration, the Company paid a nonrefundable upfront fee of less than \$0.5 million and will pay annual license maintenance fees.
 Nonrefundable upfront fees were expensed in full to research and development expense in 2016.
 Annual maintenance fees will be expensed as incurred over the term of the agreement.
 The Company may owe the University of Chicago milestone payments, totaling an aggregate of approximately \$60.9 million, upon the achievement of certain development, regulatory, and commercial milestones, as well as royalties on net sales of licensed products ranging from low to high single-digit percentages.
-In addition, the Company also agreed to pay the University of Chicago a share of sublicense revenue.
-As of December 31, 2019, the Company has incurred milestone payments to date totaling approximately \$0.4 million under the agreement of which no amounts are currently due.
+As of December 31, 2020, the Company has incurred milestone payments to date totaling approximately \$0.4 million under the agreement of which no amounts are currently due.